opendistro/for-elasticsearch-docs/docs/elasticsearch/term.md

 `lte` | Less than or equal to.
 `lt` | Less than.

-Assume you have a `products` index and you want to find all the products that were added in the year 2019:
+Assume that you have a `products` index and you want to find all the products that were added in the year 2019:

 ```json
 GET products/_search